Jiuquan Satellite Launch Center: History

-In August 2016, China launched the first quantum communication satellite, the "Quantum Experiments at Space Scale", from the center.
+In August 2016, China launched the first quantum-communication satellite, Quantum Experiments at Space Scale, from JSLC.

-In August 2018, Chinese private rocket manufacturing startups i-Space and OneSpace launched sub-orbital rockets from the center.
-On 25 July 2019, the first Chinese private orbital launch took place from Jiuquan as I-Space launched their Hyperbola-1 rocket.
+In August 2018, Chinese commercial rocket companies i-Space and OneSpace conducted sub-orbital launches from the center.
+On 25 July 2019, I-Space carried out the first successful Chinese private orbital launch from Jiuquan using the Hyperbola-1 rocket.

 Launch pads

-The launch site comprises two launch complexes, each containing several launch locations.
-All the launch statistics reported below are up to date as of December 2023.
+The launch site includes two launch complexes, each with multiple pads.

 North Launch Complex

-The North Launch Complex consists in two different launch areas, both currently inactive.
+The North Launch Complex contains two inactive launch areas.